binhdocao/AggieProfs/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running.
+A step-by-step guide to setting up the development environment:

-# Step 1: Clone the Repository
+#### Step 1: Clone the Repository

-git clone https://github.com/binhdocao/AggieProfs/
+- Clone the repository using Git: git clone https://github.com/binhdocao/AggieProfs/

-# Step 2: Navigate to the Project Directory
+#### Step 2: Navigate to the Project Directory
-cd AggieProfs
+- Change to the project directory: cd AggieProfs

-# Step 3: Install Dependencies
+#### Step 3: Install Dependencies
-# This will install all the necessary Node.js modules as defined in 'package.json'
+- Install all the necessary Node.js modules as defined in 'package.json': npm install
-npm install

-# Step 4: Start the Application
+#### Step 4: Start the Application
-# This will start the Node.js server, typically on localhost:3000
+- Start the Node.js server, typically on localhost:3000:
 node app.js